 - Traditional baju kurung transformed it into a reversible coat.

-- Day look- wear side in Navy for an casual relaxed style .
+- Day look- wear side in Navy linen for a casual relaxed style .

 Evening look - wear printed floral batik-like motif with hints of gold on the reversible side for a dressy evening.(100% TENCEL™)